Manchego Cheese is made in the Spanish regions of Castilla La Mancha, Ciudad Real, Albacete, Cuenca and Toledo in central Spain.

 The cheese can be either a semi-firm cheese, a firm cheese, or a hard cheese, with firmness increasing with age.

 - Manchego fresco: aged for less than 3 weeks;

 - Manchego curado: aged 3 weeks to 3 months;

-- Manchego viego: aged 9 months to 1 year;
+- Manchego viejo: aged 9 months to 1 year;

-- Manchego en aceite: Manchego viego washed with olive oil during its aging.
+- Manchego en aceite: Manchego viejo washed with olive oil during its aging.

-Manchego Cheese is very expensive in North America.
+Spanish Manchego Cheese can be very expensive in North America.

 Can be grated.

 Butterfat content: 50%